shreyas-girjapure/manifest-extension/README.md

 - Right-click in an XML editor -> "Retrieve selected member(s) from Org (test)" or "Deploy selected member(s) to Org (test)".
 - Supports multiple cursors/selections.
 - Attempts to determine metadata type by scanning the workspace package.xml.
 If unable, prompts you to pick a type.
-- Uses the Salesforce CLI (sfdx) and the user's default org (no extra alias necessary).
+- Uses the Salesforce CLI (`sf`) and the user's default org (no extra alias necessary).

 Notes
 - This is a lightweight scaffold.
-It relies on the `sfdx` CLI being available in your PATH.
+It relies on the `sf` CLI being available in your PATH.
 - To build/install: run `npm install` then `npm run compile` and use the Extension Development Host to run.